Toggle menu

 Proof of freedom to marry

-• If the court issued your divorce application after the 06 April 2022, and you received a digital copy of your Final Order (a Decree Absolute), this is acceptable.
-The Registrar will need to view this on your digital device.
+• If the court issued your divorce after the 06 April 2022, and you received a digital copy of your Final Order (previously a Decree Absolute) we can view this on your digital device.
 A Conditional Order is not acceptable.

 • If your divorce was outside the UK and is not written in English, a translation of the divorce document is needed.
 The divorce papers and translation documents should be original, printed and verified documents.
 There will be a fee to process the documents relating to a divorce granted overseas.
 See details of all marriage and civil partnership fees here.

-• If you are widowed, an original death certificate is needed.
+• If you are widowed, a certified death certificate is needed.

 • If you have been in a previous civil partnership, you will need to bring the original copy of the dissolution certificate.